paul-mateos/packer_centos7_docker/README.md

-# Packer - CentOS 7 Edelia build box for AWS
+# Packer - CentOS 7 box for AWS

 **Current CentOS Version Used**: 7.3